23 Wall Street: 21st century

 23 Wall Street and the adjacent 15 Broad Street were sold in 2003 for $100 million to Africa Israel and Boymelgreen.
 Later that year, nonprofit group Wall Street Rising convinced the owners of 23 Wall and 15 Broad Streets to light the buildings during the night.
 The two buildings were slated to become a condominium development, "Downtown by Philippe Starck", named for its designer, Philippe Starck.
 Starck made the roof of 23 Wall Street into a garden and pool, accessible to the residents at 15 Broad Street.
 The New York Law School had planned to move into 23 Wall Street. but the proposal was canceled in September 2004 after over a year of negotiations.
 Afterward, the developers began looking for retail tenants to move into 23 Wall Street.
 Africa Israel gained full control of the two buildings in 2007.
 Subsequently, they used 23 Wall Street for film shoots and broker events.

 23 Wall Street was sold to a partnership of the China International Fund and Sonangol Group in 2008.
-The building remained unoccupied for several years, even though its brokers were marketing the interior as space for a luxury retailer.
+The building remained unoccupied for several years, even though its brokers wished to lease the interior to a luxury retailer.
 In 2015, a Latitude 360 entertainment center was proposed for the space, though neighborhood residents strongly opposed the plan.
 Sam Pa, believed to be a key leader of the China International Fund and the Sonangol Group, was arrested the same year.
 In early 2016, as part of a settlement over the 15 Broad Street apartments, Africa Israel was ordered to complete the renovation of 23 Wall Street.
 Shortly afterward, artist Simon Birch planned to run a temporary art exhibition in the unused space, but the show was postponed and ultimately canceled because of a lack of funding.

 Jack Terzi of JTRE Holdings contracted to purchase 23 Wall Street in August 2016 for $140 million.
-That December, Terzi began negotiating with clothing retailer Uniqlo, which wanted to lease 100000 ft2 in the building.
+That December, Terzi began negotiating with clothing retailer Uniqlo, which wanted to lease 100000 ft2 in the building, though the lease negotiations later stalled.
 After several months, the building's sale had still not been finalized, leading Terzi to sue Sonangol in late 2017.
 Terzi had refused to place a down payment for the building because Sonangol would not guarantee that none of the money would be given to Pa.
-In 2018, Sonangol's request to dismiss the lawsuit was denied, and fitness chain Blink Fitness signed a lease for 20000 ft2 in the basement.
-As part of a court settlement in January 2020, Terzi signed a 99-year lease for the building instead of buying it from Sonangol.
-Terzi had been given a period of free rent but, by September 2021, Sonangol claimed that Terzi had defaulted on his lease.
+In 2018, Sonangol's request to dismiss the lawsuit was denied, and fitness chain Blink Fitness signed a lease for 20000 ft2 in the basement; this lease was also unsuccessful.
+As part of a court settlement in January 2020, Terzi signed a 99-year lease for the building instead of buying it.
+Terzi had been given a period of free rent.
+By September 2021, Sonangol claimed that Terzi had defaulted on his lease.
+The building was still empty as of 2024.